-We now turn to the study of a vertical merger between the buyer and a supplier, which we denote S_0 .24 After the merger, B and S_0 form a single entity, which causes S_0 's bargaining weights to increase to λ'0 and μ'0 .
+We now turn to the study of a vertical merger between the buyer and a supplier, which we denote S_0 (we study the choice of a merging partner in Section 5.2).
+After the merger, B and S_0 form a single entity, which causes S_0 's bargaining weights to increase to λ'0 and μ'0 .
 In our baseline model, we assume that these weights equal those of the buyer, i.e., $\lambda'0 = \mu'0 = 1$.
 Once this change of weights is accounted for, the analysis of Section 3 applies.